BgeeDB/bgee-unil/src/markdown/support/rnaSeqProcExprValues.md

 The Experiment ID column provides the unique identifier per experiment.

 ##### <a name="procVal_col2"></a>Library ID (column 2)
-The Library ID column provides the unique identifier per sample that belongs to a `Experiment ID` (column 1).
+The Library ID column provides the unique identifier per sample that belongs to an `Experiment ID` (column 1).

 ##### <a name="procVal_col3"></a>Library type (column 3)
 The Library type column consists in the strandedness of the library.
 This can be single or paired-end.

 ##### <a name="procVal_col4"></a>Gene ID (column 4)
-The Gene ID column  provides the unique identifier of gene from Ensembl.
+The Gene ID column  provides the unique identifier of genes from Ensembl.

 ##### <a name="procVal_col5"></a>Anatomical entity ID (column 5)
 The Anatomical entity ID column provides the unique identifier of the anatomical entity, from the Uberon ontology.

 ##### <a name="procVal_col6"></a>Anatomical entity name (column 6)
-The Anatomical entity name column provides provides the name of the anatomical entity defined by `Anatomical entity ID` (column 5).
+The Anatomical entity name column provides the name of the anatomical entity defined by `Anatomical entity ID` (column 5).

 ##### <a name="procVal_col7"></a>Stage ID (column 7)
 The Stage ID column provides the unique identifier of the developmental stage, from the Uberon ontology.